-Virginia City 100
+55th Virginia City 100

 There will be horse water and porta potties on site.

 The trail covers hard pack and rocky terrain on historical wagon (now jeep) roads with some sandy single track footing and several mountain climbs.
 There is also pavement through town and across highways.
 Riders are responsible for their own safety while crossing paved roads.
 We do advise the use of pads and/or boots.

 Elevations range between 5,000 and 7,800 feet.
 Each loop will be marked with a different color of ribbon, along with chalk and glow sticks (after dark).
-Water & hay will be provided on the trail and at the two outlying vet checks.
+Water and hay will be provided on the trail and at the three outlying vet checks.

 Virginia City 100 is the final ride of the Triple Crown Challenge.

-The Nevada All-State Trail Riders progressive silver overlay completion buckle or sterling silver bracelet will be available for an additional fee.
-It is personally engraved and mailed out about 8 weeks post-ride (generally early December).
+The Nevada All-State Trail Riders personally engraved progressive silver overlay completion buckle or sterling silver bracelet will be available for an additional fee.
+These will be mailed out about 8 weeks post-ride (generally early December).
 You may upgrade to a sterling silver buckle for an additional cost.
 Upgrades, payments, and changes must be taken Sunday morning before the awards.

 NASTR Triple Crown – All finishers of the three NASTR rides (Nevada Derby 50, NASTR 75, and Virginia City 100) will receive a special award.
-Champion, Reserve Champion and Junior blankets will be given to the same horse and rider team.
-You must nominate yourself prior to the Ride – see entry form.
+Champion, Reserve Champion, and Junior blankets will be given to the same horse and rider team.
+You must nominate yourself prior to the ride – see entry form.

-500/1,000 Mile Horses: Horses completing the ride ten times will receive a 1,000-mile blanket.
+1,000 Mile Horses: Horses completing the ride ten times will receive a 1,000-mile blanket.

-1,000 Mile Buckle Recipients: will receive a complimentary sterling silver buckle upgrade.
+1,000 Mile Buckle Recipients will receive a complimentary sterling silver buckle upgrade.